Shrey0561/Beyond-the-First-Click-Funnel-Retention-Predictive-CLV-Strategy-SQL-Power-BI-Python/README.md

 * These users sit deeper in the funnel but still show elevated churn risk → retention priority.

 **Funnel Leakage (Revenue at Risk)**
+> Churn risk was defined as customers with declining purchase frequency and extended inactivity beyond the cohort median.

 * **43% of revenue** comes from customers showing churn signals.
 * Indicates drop-offs after initial conversion, not acquisition issues.